-- (ii) a requirement to partner with a subsidiary of Petroliam Nasional Berhad (PETRONAS); - (iii) a requirement, during the exploration stage, that the PETRONAS subsidiary's participating interest as a Petroleum Arrangement Contractor is "carried" at maximum of its participating interest (3); and - (3) During the exploration period, all exploration and other costs are borne by the Petroleum Arrangement Contractors other than the PETRONAS subsidiary.
-Consequently, upon the expiry of the carried interest period, the PETRONAS subsidiary will bear the costs of future operations in proportion to its participating interest in the production sharing contract. - (iv) a requirement that the Petroleum Arrangement Contractors may only procure goods and services from PETRONAS' List of Licensed Registered Companies (LLRC); - (e) regulations shall not be adopted or maintained that impose restrictions on mode of entry for foreign entities that seek to supply goods and services to Malaysia's upstream oil and gas sector that are more non-conforming than the following requirements: - (i) a requirement to be licensed on the PETRONAS' LLRC; and - (ii) a requirement to appoint a local as an exclusive agent, or to establish in Malaysia and form a joint venture with a local company or individual; - (f) regulations with respect to local participation requirements for equity, board of directors and senior management positions for foreign entities licensed on the PETRONAS' LLRC that seek to supply goods and services shall not be adopted or maintained that are more non-conforming than the requirements for relevant work categories listed in the existing Standardised Work and Equipment Categories for products and services; and - (g) after Malaysia negotiates and executes a contract with an operator or service supplier, non-conforming regulations shall not be applied in a manner that is inconsistent with the terms and conditions of the contract.
+During the exploration period, all exploration and other costs are borne by the Petroleum Arrangement Contractors other than the PETRONAS subsidiary.
+Consequently, upon the expiry of the carried interest period, the PETRONAS subsidiary will bear the costs of future operations in proportion to its participating interest in the production sharing contract.

-Measures / Source: Petroleum Development Act 1974 [Act 144]
+(f) of entry for foreign entities that seek to supply goods and services to Malaysia's upstream oil and gas sector that are more nonconforming than the following requirements: (i) a requirement to be licensed on the PETRONAS' LLRC; and (ii) a requirement to appoint a local as an exclusive agent, or to establish in Malaysia and form a joint venture with a local company or individual; regulations with respect to local participation requirements for equity, board of directors and senior management positions for foreign entities licensed on the PETRONAS' LLRC that seek to supply goods and services shall not be adopted or maintained that are more non-conforming than the requirements for relevant work categories listed in the existing Standardised Work and Equipment Categories for products and services; and (g) after Malaysia negotiates and executes a contract with an operator or service supplier, non-conforming regulations shall not be applied in a manner that is inconsistent with the terms and conditions of the contract.
+Measures / Source: Development Act 1974 [Act 144] ementing Measures